If you want to make a change in your life, progress in your career or would love the challenge of learning, then higher education could be for you!

 Lifepilot has lots of information, links, real stories and tools to help you get started.

 Courses are offered at universities, colleges and some training providers.
-You can also get started even if you have few qualifications.
+You can get started even if you have few qualifications.

 Higher education isn't just for teenagers!

 Higher education isn’t just for 18-year-olds; a high percentage of students in the UK are over 21.
 People make the decision to do a higher education level course at all stages of life and for all sorts of reasons.
 You can study part time or by distance learning, so you can continue to work and earn while you study.

 Universities and colleges value mature students for the experience and skills that they have gained from life and work, as well as for their enthusiasm and motivation to succeed.

 Employers also value people who have studied at higher education level.
 If you are already working, taking a higher-level course can increase your chance of promotion and earning potential.
 See the section on benefits to find out more.